Ryder Cup Results - WTOP News

 |Foursomes

-Jon Rahm and Tyrrell Hatton, Europe, def.
-Scottie Scheffler and Sam Burns, United States, 4 and 3.
+Rory McIlroy and Tommy Fleetwood, Europe, def.
+Justin Thomas and Jordan Spieth, United States, 2 and 1.

 Viktor Hovland and Ludvig Aberg, Europe, def.
-Max Homa and Brian Harman, United States, 4 and 3.
+Scottie Scheffler and Brooks Koepka, United States, 9 and 7.

-Rory McIlroy and Tommy Fleetwood, Europe, def.
+Jon Rahm and Tyrrell Hatton, Europe, def.
 Xander Schauffele and Patrick Cantlay, United States, 2 and 1.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.